linode/docs/docs/security/ssl/ssl-apache2-debian-ubuntu.md

 -   If hosting multiple websites with commercial SSL certificates on the same IP address, use the [SNI](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) extension of TLS.
 SNI is accepted by most modern web browsers.
 If you expect to receive connections from clients running legacy browsers (Like Internet Explorer for Windows XP), you will need to [contact support](/docs/platform/support) to request an additional IP address.

-##Get the CA Root Certificate
+##Get the CA Root Certificate and Applicable Intermediate Certificates

-{: .note }
+{: .note}
+>
 > If you're using a self-signed certificate, skip this step.

-Download the root certificate for the provider that issued your commercial certificate before you can begin using it.
+Download the root certificate and any applicable intermediate certificates for the provider that issued your commercial certificate before you can begin using it.
 You may obtain the root certs for various providers from these sites:

 -   [Verisign](https://knowledge.verisign.com/support/ssl-certificates-support/index.html)
 -   [Thawte](http://www.thawte.com/roots/index.html)